KrailOrg/krail/README.md

 It also supports:

 * Vaadin Server Push (with option to disable it)
-* I18N support
+* Extensive I18N support

-It provides site navigation and the means to authenticate and authorise users.
-Building an application is assisted by specifying the site structure using a Sitemap.
-There are 3 methods for specifying the Sitemap: using files(s), annotations, or directly coded in Guice modules (these can also be mixed)
+* User options

-This library is usable, thought there are still some bugs and further developments needed.
+Krail is usable, though there are still some bugs and further developments needed.
 Vaadin push is now supported.

 ### demo

-Very simple currently.
-This sub-project is supported with tests run via Vaadin Testbench, which you won't be able to run unless you have TestBench (TestBench is a licenced product from Vaadin)
+There is a [simple demo](https://github.com/davidsowerby/krail-demo) project

 ### testApp

-Provides functional testing through the UI (using Vaadin TestBench).
-TestBench is a licenced product from Vaadin
+There is a [functional test application](https://github.com/davidsowerby/krail-testApp) which can also be used to explore functionality

 ### quartz

-An integration with Quartz Scheduler, constructed as an optional V7 library.
+An [integration with Quartz Scheduler](https://github.com/davidsowerby/krail-quartz), constructed as an optional Krail add-on.

-### testbench

-Some common base classes for use with TestBench testing

-### testUtils

-Currently empty but will contain some common test routines or supporting classes

-### orient

-In an early iteration of this project I included some persistence code using OrientDb.
-That now seems inappropriate for the core library, but is worth keeping for later.

-### views

-Something which seemed like a good idea at the time, but is now parked.
-Will be reviewed later

 ##Project Build

-A Gradle multi-project structure is used (made a lot easier thanks to the [Gradle Vaadin plugin](https://github.com/johndevs/gradle-vaadin-plugin).
-If you are an Eclipse user you will need to run 'gradle eclipse' to generate .classpath and other Eclipse specific files.
+Gradle is used (made a lot easier thanks to the [Gradle Vaadin plugin](https://github.com/johndevs/gradle-vaadin-plugin).
+If you are an Eclipse user, and download the source, you will need to run 'gradle eclipse' to generate .classpath and other Eclipse specific files.

 ## Motivation